RAAS Deadline Alert: Bronstein, Gewirtz & Grossman, LLC, A Nationally Recognized Firm Reminds Cloopen Group Holding Limited Investors With Losses Exceeding $200K of Class Action and Lead Plaintiff Deadline: February 8, 2022

-NEW YORK, Jan.
-28, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Cloopen Group Holding Limited ("Cloopen " or the "Company") (NYSE: RAAS) and certain of its officers, on behalf of shareholders who (a) purchased or otherwise acquired Cloopen American Depositary Shares ("ADSs") pursuant and/or traceable to the registration statement and prospectus (collectively, the "Registration Statement") issued in connection with the Company's February 2021 initial public offering (the "IPO"); and/or (b) purchased or otherwise acquired Cloopen securities during the Class Period.
+NEW YORK, Feb.
+04, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Cloopen Group Holding Limited ("Cloopen " or the "Company") (NYSE: RAAS) and certain of its officers, on behalf of shareholders who (a) purchased or otherwise acquired Cloopen American Depositary Shares ("ADSs") pursuant and/or traceable to the registration statement and prospectus (collectively, the "Registration Statement") issued in connection with the Company's February 2021 initial public offering (the "IPO"); and/or (b) purchased or otherwise acquired Cloopen securities during the Class Period.
 Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/raas.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1933 and the Securities Exchange Act of 1934.